sabeelmansuri/Epigenomics/README.md

 ## Biology: Histone Modifications
 ### Introduction
 Histones are proteins found in eukaryotic cell nuclei that order DNA into nucleosomes.
 These components of chromatin are subject to post-translational modifications including methylation, acetylation, phosphorylation, ubiquitylation, and others still being researched.
-The histone code hypothesis suggests that these modifications to chromatin structure along with epigenetic markers influence the recruitment of proteins responsible for regulating gene expression.
-Multiple modifications work together simultaneously to regulate and change chromatin state and gene expression.<sup>10</sup>
+The histone code hypothesis suggests that these modifications along with epigenetic markers, influence the recruitment of proteins responsible for regulating gene expression.
+Multiple modifications work together simultaneously to regulate and change chromatin state and gene expression.<sup>10</sup> Let's explore some of these modifications.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Histone_Background.png" width=450px/>
 <i><b>Figure 3</b> General structure of a DNA-histone complex.
 The two most common modifications (acetylation) and (methylation) are shown.</i>

-### I. Histone Acetylation
+### I. Histone Acetylation/Deacetylation
-Acetylation connects a negative charge acetyl group to lysine residues of the N-terminal histone tails (specifically H3 and H4) by histone acetyltransferase (HAT).<sup>10</sup> By doing so, negatively charged DNA is repelled, causing the chromatin to relax into euchromatin and allow for transcription factors to bind and increase gene expression.
-Deacetylation by histone deacetylase (HDAC) however condenses chromatin into heterochromatin, therefore deactivating gene activity.<sup>7</sup>
+Acetylation connects a negative charge acetyl group to lysine residues of the N-terminal histone tails (specifically H3 and H4) by histone acetyltransferase (HAT).<sup>10</sup> By doing so, negatively charged DNA is repelled, causing the chromatin to relax into euchromatin, allowing for transcription factors to bind and increase gene expression.
+Opposingly, deacetylation by histone deacetylase (HDAC) condenses chromatin into heterochromatin, therefore deactivating gene activity.<sup>7</sup>

 <br />